Nicholas Child - Neurology North Shore

 Cells in the brain communicate with each other via electrical activity.
 In an EEG, electrodes are placed on the scalp over multiple areas of the brain to detect and record the patterns of electrical activity.

 An EEG technician performs the test.
-You will be asked to lie on your back on a bed or in a reclining chair.
+You will be asked to lie on your back on a table or in a reclining chair.
 The technician will apply between 16 and 25 flat metal discs (electrodes) in different positions on your scalp.
 The discs are held in place with a sticky paste.
 Your head is not shaved for this.
-The electrodes are connected to a recording machine, which converts the electrical signals into a series of wavy lines viewed on a computer.
-You will need to lie still mainly with your eyes closed because any movement can alter the results.
+The electrodes are connected to a recording machine, which converts the electrical signals into a series of wavy lines that are drawn onto a moving piece of graph paper.
+You will need to lie still with your eyes closed because any movement can alter the results.
 Although having electrodes pasted onto your skin may feel strange, they only record activity and do not produce any sensation.
 There are no risks from this test.

-You should take any medication as usual, although in some cases your doctor may want you to stop some medications before the test.
-Your doctor will discuss this with you.
+Your doctor may want you to stop some medications before the test.

 Sometimes it is necessary to sleep during the test, so you may be asked to reduce your sleep time the night before.
 (Most departments have a list of things to do to get ready for this test).